-5. ACE #4-c: experience: prepare and present a comprehensive client analysis and program, including a proposed evaluation format, for a specific public relations or advertising campaign or issue parallel the hours that you put into the client's problem.
-In other words, everything we do in the class that directly affects the client project -- approximately 85 percent of our time - parallels the ACE requirements.
+5. ACE #4-c: experience: prepare and present a comprehensive client analysis and program, including a proposed evaluation format, for a specific public relations or advertising campaign or issue do in the class that directly affects the client project -- approximately 85 percent of our time - parallels the ACE requirements.